bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 ## Step 2

-Create an enrichment map from 3 datasets and with no gmt file
+Create an enrichment map from 2 datasets and with a gmt file.

 2a.
 In the 'Create Enrichment Map window' , drag and drop the 2 enrichment files gProfiler_hsapiens_GEM1.txt and gProfiler_hsapiens_gs250.gem.txt.